AviatorNic28/ECE-461-Phase-2/461-project/README.md

 Alison test
 charlie test

+Team Members: Alison, Akash, Charlie, Nicholas (pull request step)

+"Ramp-up time measures" documentation complexity and the number of contributions/contributors.
+  - "Correctness" is based on "Ramp-up time" goals.
+We will do testing as needed to measure our project's "Correctness."

 -

 Bus Factor = how many people are working on the project (sort of) and the higher the bus factor is the better. apparently its called that because of the possibility of the devs getting hit by a bus? anyway its related to the count of the contributions of the contributors and their distribution (what a mouthful lol)